folio-org/raml-module-builder/README.md

           maximum: 2147483647
 ```
 However, a module may not want to allow such a high maximum as this may cause a crash.
-A module can create an `raml_overrides.json` file and place it in the `/resources/overrides/`directory.
+A module can create a `raml_overrides.json` file and place it in the `/resources/overrides/` directory.

 The file is defined in the schema:
 `domain-models-interface-extensions/src/main/resources/overrides/raml_overrides.schema`